Responding to the Addictions Crisis

 Confronting the addiction crisis with 160 partnerships throughout Indiana

-Use the map below to learn more about our partnerships throughout the state.
+Use the map below, clicking on the counties in red, to learn more about our partnership throughout the state.

 Expanding Clinical Training